Hilbert space embeddings of independence tests and interaction measures of several variables: Positive definite independent kernels of order

 \subsection{Integrability restrictions}

-In this Subsection we prove the technical results regarding the description of which continuous probabilities we can compare using an PDI$_{n}$ kernel.
-First, we review an issue presented in \cite{guella2023} regarding PDI$_{2}$ kernels on a Cartesian product $X_{1}\times X_{2}$.
+In this subsection, we prove the technical results regarding the description of the continuous probability measures that can be compared using a PDI$_{n}$ kernel.
+First, we make a few observations regarding the use of PD kernels for testing the independence of two variables.